huanglianghua/siamfc-pytorch/README.md

 In particular, it is the improved version presented as baseline in [*End-to-end representation learning for Correlation Filter based tracking*](https://www.robots.ox.ac.uk/~luca/cfnet.html), which achieves state-of-the-art performance at high framerate.
 The other methods presented in the paper (similar performance, shallower network) haven't been ported yet.

-**Note1**: results should be similar (i.e. slightly better or worse) than our MatConvNet implementation.
-However, for direct comparison please refer to the precomputed results available in the project pages or to the original code, which you can find pinned in [my GitHub](https://github.com/bertinetto).
+**Note1**: results should be similar (i.e. slightly better or worse) than the MatConvNet implementation.
+However, for direct comparison please refer to the precomputed results available in the project pages or to the original code, which you can find pinned in [Bertinetto's Github](https://github.com/bertinetto).

 **Note2**: at the moment this code only allows to use a pretrained net in forward mode.